Markkanen, solid defense lead Bulls over Pistons 100-86

 DETROIT (AP) — Laurie Markkanen had 16 points and eight rebounds and the Chicago Bulls used a strong defensive performance for a 100-86 win over the Detroit Pistons on Sunday night.

 Zach LaVine scored 18 points for the Bulls, who had lost two straight.

-Daniel Galford added eight points and 11 rebounds as Chicago held Detroit to 16% shooting (4 for 25) on 3-pointers.
+“These guys are always working to get better,” Bulls coach Billy Donovan said.
+“We’ve had some tough losses lately — the kind of losses that can linger — and I’ve been around teams where that’s been a problem.
+This group is good at avoiding that.”

 Jerami Grant scored 26 points for the Pistons, who had won two straight.
 Rookie Saddiq Bey, who averaged 24.0 points in Detroit’s wins over the Toronto Raptors and Houston Rockets. didn’t score until hitting a meaningless 3-pointer at the buzzer.